Copyright 2025-2026 Thousand Brains Project

 self.pc_is_z_defined = True

-logging.debug("Warning: PC is predominantly defined in z-direction")
+logger.debug("Warning: PC is predominantly defined in z-direction")

-logging.debug("Skipping PC-guided move; using standard tangential movement")
+logger.debug("Skipping PC-guided move; using standard tangential movement")

 # Revert to a standard tangential step if we get to this stage